On the Viability of Stochastic Economic Dispatch for Real-Time Energy Market Clearing: Introduction

 \section{Introduction}

 The Security-Constrained Economic Dispatch (SCED) is a fundamental optimization problem in power systems operations.
 In the US, Independent System Operators (ISOs) clear the real-time electricity market by solving a SCED every few minutes.
-The SCED outputs energy and reserve dispatch for each generator, as well as energy and reserve prices \cite{Ma2009}.
+The SCED outputs energy and reserve dispatch for each generator, as well as energy and reserve prices \citep{Ma2009}.

 Over the past few years, the growing penetration of renewable generation and distributed energy resources (DERs) has caused an increase in operational uncertainty and short-term flexibility requirements.
 Inadequate flexibility leads to price spikes, expensive emergency actions, and, in the worst case, load shedding events.
 As a result, ISOs introduced flexible ramping products --also known as \emph{flexiramp}-- in electricity markets, with the goal of mitigating short-term uncertainty.
-For instance, the Midcontinent ISO (MISO) implemented a 10-minute up/down ramping product in 2016 \cite{wang_hansen_chatterjee_merring_li_li_2016}, and introduced a 30-minute ramping product in December 2021 \cite{MISO2021_ShortTermReserve}.
-Similarly, the California ISO (CAISO) market includes a 5-minute ramping product \cite{CAISO_BPM}.
+For instance, the Midcontinent ISO (MISO) implemented a 10-minute up/down ramping product in 2016 \citep{wang_hansen_chatterjee_merring_li_li_2016}, and introduced a 30-minute ramping product in December 2021 \citep{Chen2023_MISORPDesign, MISO2021_ShortTermReserve}.
+Similarly, the California ISO (CAISO) market includes a 5-minute ramping product \citep{CAISO_BPM}.

-While it provides reliability benefits, {\em flexiramp} is outperformed by stochastic optimization models, as convincingly demonstrated in \cite{WangHobbs2013_Flexiramp}.
+While it provides reliability benefits, {\em flexiramp} is outperformed by stochastic optimization models, as convincingly demonstrated in \citep{WangHobbs2013_Flexiramp}.
 Stochastic look-ahead dispatch (SLAD) considers the uncertainty of future events and seeks to find the optimal dispatch decisions that maximize the system performance, such as minimizing costs and maximizing reliability.
-Nevertheless, no US ISO currently uses stochastic optimization in production, in a large part because of the increased computational cost \cite{WangHobbs2013_Flexiramp}.
-Furthermore, to the best of the authors' knowledge, there has been no study that quantifies the potential benefits of stochastic economic dispatch formulations on real, industrial systems.
+Nevertheless, no US ISO currently uses stochastic optimization in production, in a large part because of the increased computational cost \citep{WangHobbs2013_Flexiramp}.
+Furthermore, to the best of the authors' knowledge, {\em there has been no study that quantifies the potential benefits of stochastic economic dispatch formulations on real, industrial systems compared to existing deterministic approaches with ramping products.}

 This paper addresses these gaps by proposing SLAD as a stochastic extension of existing deterministic formulations for real-time electricity markets.
 The benefits of SLAD are demonstrated on a realistic, large-scale power system, through simulations that replicate the operations of an ISO.
 Moreover, the paper presents a comprehensive comparison of several real-time dispatch approaches, ranging from simple myopic economic dispatch, to multi-period and stochastic dispatches.